Porgramming-Hero-web-course/batch-4-assignment-1-rashidsarkar/blog-3.md

 }
 ```

-**Use Case**: Suitable when handling optional properties within interfaces or discriminated unions.
+**Use Case**: The `in` keyword is particularly useful for optional properties in interfaces or discriminated unions.

-## 4. Custom Type Guard Functions
+### 4. Custom Type Guard Functions

-You can create custom type guard functions without relying on built-in keywords like `in`, `instanceof`, or type predicate syntax.
-These functions simply check certain conditions before returning `true` or `false`.
+Custom type guard functions are an alternative to built-in keywords like `in` or `instanceof`, allowing developers to create specific conditions that return `true` or `false`.

 ```typescript
 function isNumberEven(num: number): num is even {